 Due to the multidisciplinary nature of public health, there are a diverse range of roles in this area.

-- public health intelligence analysts
+- public health academics

-- public health practitioners
+- public health consultants and specialists

 Health Careers - find out more about the core public health workforce